Obituary of Ruth Donovan Ruth

 In 1949, Mom received her medical degree from the Long Island School of Medicine, known today as the SUNY Downstate College of Medicine.
 Following an internship at Kings County Hospital in Brooklyn, Mom completed her residency in pediatrics at Columbia-Presbyterian Babies Hospital in Manhattan, where she had the honor of working under renowned chief of pediatrics Dr. Rustin McIntosh.

-Mom formed many dear friendships with her medical school classmates and colleagues, among them Dr. Lillian Dooher, with whom she opened a private medical practice in East Williston, N.Y. following her pediatrics residency.
+Mom formed many dear friendships with her medical school classmates and colleagues, among them Dr. Lillian Dooher, Dr. Margaret Rice and Dr. Walter Stankewick.
+She opened a private medical practice with Dr. Dooher in East Williston, N.Y. following her pediatrics residency.

-In 1956, Mom met Joseph Ruth, a civil engineer and widower with three children: Joe, Jack and Cathy.
-She recalled that the thought crossed her mind after their first date that his last name might present a challenge should a relationship progress to marriage.
+In 1956, Mom went on a first date with Joseph Ruth, a civil engineer and widower with three children: Joe, Jack and Cathy.
+She recalled that the thought crossed her mind after their date that his last name might present a challenge should a relationship progress to marriage.
 Perhaps it would be better to introduce him to her college friend Alice instead.
 After their second date, however, she decided she might like to keep him for herself.

 The couple was married on June 29, 1957 and ‘Ruth Ruth’ she became, moving to live with Joe and his family in Eastchester, N.Y.
 Over the next decade the couple had four more children: Mary, Anne, Julie and Tim.
 The Ruth family moved to Scarsdale, N.Y. in 1967, and spent many happy summers in Sag Harbor, N.Y., our father’s hometown.